RPGReki/scions/pages/01-children-of-light-and-darkness/00-prologue.md

 After an hour of mourning, he mixes up juice and gives the babies to drink.
 He takes the necklace of the woman and breaks the pendant in two.
-Each part, he ties the parts to a necklace each and gives one to each of the children.
+Each of the parts, he ties the parts to a necklace each and gives one to each of the children.
 He then uses magic to dig a hole in the cave and buries the woman.
 Upon offering a prayer, he picks up the children and leaves the cave.
 The rain has stopped, and the sun is rising.